adam-mcdaniel/scorep-amd/README.md

 - `ROCm` (Radeon Open Compute) stack - You'll need to check the [ROCm documentation](https://rocmdocs.amd.com/en/latest/) for installation instructions.
 The system requirements can be found [here](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html).
 This project assumes you're using Linux, and have a compatible AMD GPU for use with `hipcc` and LLVM.
 - Your `ROCm` installation must be in the `/opt/rocm-<version>` directory.
 This script will adapt to your version automatically, assuming it's compatible with ScoreP.
 - Your `ROCm` installation must support the `rocm-smi` API, which is used to query GPU information.
 - You must have a C compiler installed.
-This project has been tested with `gcc` version `13.3.0` on `Ubuntu 24.04`.
+The dependencies of ScoreP in this project were built and tested with `gcc` version `13.3.0` on `Ubuntu 24.04`, but other versions of `gcc` and `clang` should work too.

 > [!CAUTION]
 > This project *should* work with other versions of `ROCm` and other compatible AMD GPUs in the Mi200 and Mi300 series, but it has not been tested with many other configurations.